cakama3a/PollingRateTester/README.md

+Polling Rate Tester has errors and its algorithms are outdated, use https://github.com/cakama3a/Gamepadla instead!!!

 # Polling rate tester
 Program for testing the polling rates of gamepads
 Based on the method of Christian P.: https://github.com/chrizonix/XInputTest